loopsocial/firework_ios_sdk_ui_extensions/README.md

 ### Cocoapods

-In your Podfile add FireworkVideoUI: `pod FireworkVideoUI` and then run `pod install`.
+Add `pod FireworkVideoUI` in your Podfile and then run `pod install`.

 ### Copy & Paste